Pickled Asparagus

 pickled asparagus

-Here are two versions of Pickled Asparagus using the same brine so you can make two different kinds at once.
-Start with Dill and Garlic in the first batch and finish with Sweet and Hot in the second.
-It’s an easy pickling recipe and they’re ready to eat in as little as a few weeks.
-But they store for ages.
+Here are two versions of Pickled Asparagus using the same brine so you can make Dill and Garlic or Sweet and Hot.
+Or some of each.
+This is an easy pickling recipe and they’re ready to eat in as little as a few weeks, but they store for ages.

 pickled asparagus